Maps and photos note: click or tap to see any maps or photographs below as a high resolution version.

 A short distance ahead a small hill rises above the path and a wooden sign marked ‘folly’ points to a minor path.
 Climb up here to a crumbling (take care) gothic folly – once a haven for visiting artists and the romantically inclined nature lover.

 Retrace your steps and continue to follow the watercourse upstream.
-Here again the sides are unnaturally formal – no meandering allowed in this river valley!
+Here again the sides are engineered and unnaturally formal – no meandering allowed in this river valley!

-There are a number of particularly tall beech trees here which seem to thrive in this secluded valley.
+There are a number of particularly tall Beech trees here which seem to thrive in this secluded valley.
+Unlike Oak, Beech is shade tolerant and can survive with a small elevated canopy as you see here.

 Just after a river depth gauge (evidence that the stream is not always quietly compliant) is a strange narrow ‘bridge’.
 It is actually the stream going under the boundary wall, marking the edge of the demesne.